 US: born 1978

-Based in Miami, Bas achieved early recognition for his romantic, melancholic style and subject matter in which literary references abound (especially to late 19th century European works associated with the Decadent or Aesthetic movements).
+Based in Miami, Bas achieved early recognition for his romantic, melancholic style and subject matter laced with literary references (especially to late 19th century European works associated with the Decadent or Aesthetic movements).

-Though occasionally florid or overwrought, Bas' bravura painting and highly personal, somewhat anachronistic vision mark him out as a singular and very fine artist.
+Though occasionally verging on the florid or overwrought, Bas' bravura painting and highly personal, somewhat anachronistic vision mark him out as a singular and very fine artist.

 further articles